alan-turing-institute/AutisticaCitizenScience/project-communications/meet-ups/plan-structure-templates.md

 See you soon 😃

 Many thanks,
-Lotty Coupat
+Soledad and Georgia

 AutSPACEs Community Manager
-Email: ccoupat@turing.ac.uk
+Email: gaitkenhead@turing.ac.uk
-Mobile no: 07528667077

 ### Twitter/Slack - morning of